laravel/bootcamp.laravel.com/resources/docs/livewire/creating-chirps.md

 }
 ```

-We can then create our Blade view template with a Livewire component with a form for creating new Chirps:
+We can then create our Blade template and include a Livewire component that will render our form for creating new Chirps:

 ```blade filename=resources/views/chirps.blade.php
 <x-app-layout>